Is Hillary Grooming Chelsea Clinton for White House In 2020 – Chelsea Vs Trump? [Opinion]

 It could be that Hillary Clinton is having a tough time letting go of the reins, which might explain why it appears today that Chelsea is being groomed for a political run.
 While whispers of the different political positions that are possibly in Chelsea’s scope are heard online, Fox and Friends Weekend live asks if Chelsea is eyeing the 2020 presidential election.

-If that is the case are her parents, with the emphasis on Hillary, molding her to be the next generation of a Clinton in the White House?
+If that is the case, are her parents, with the emphasis on Hillary, molding her to be the next generation of a Clinton in the White House?
 While some online are taking this seriously, others are basking in a field day of jabs with just the thought of Chelsea possibly running for president.

 Chelsea Clinton already prepping for her 2020 presidential debates against Trump pic.twitter.com/rlfpGQfpsE